NewStrangeWorlds/FastChem/_sources/sections/installation.rst.txt

 Depending on the Python installation, ``pip`` might need to be replaced by ``pip3`` in case ``pip`` is linked to Python 2.x.

-| This command will download and compile the ``pyFastChem`` package and
+| This command will download and install the ``pyFastChem`` package and
-  resolve potential dependencies.
-It is important to note, though, that one still has to download the chemistry input data and other Python scripts from the ``FastChem`` repository in order to use the package properly.
+  resolve any dependencies.
+Note, however, that you will still need to download the chemistry input data and other Python scripts from the ``FastChem`` repository in order to use the package properly.

 | The ``PyPI`` repository of ``pyFastChem`` includes binary wheels for
-  most platforms, such as Linux, MacOS, and Windows and supports several different versions of Python.
+  most platforms, such as Linux, macOS, and Windows, and supports several different versions of Python.
 If no binary wheel for your system is available, ``pip`` will try to compile the package from source.
-This will require a working compiler and the necessary Python development headers.
+This requires a working compiler and the necessary Python development headers.

 | As an alternative, ``pyFastChem`` can also be directly installed from
   source via the ``setup.py`` script located in the root directory of